PlabanKr/space-to-storage-frontend/README.md

 - **Ground Elevation Analysis:** Gain insights into the topography of your agricultural land to make informed decisions about crop selection, irrigation planning, and drainage.

-- **Water Storage Solutions:** Utilize advanced tools to plan and manage water storage on your farm efficiently.
-Identify optimal locations for ponds, reservoirs, and other water storage infrastructure.

 ## Getting Started